News

 Testing:

-• The vehicles will be tested in the hallway of Coast Mountain College's Terrace Campus academic building, so to be successful they must go in a reasonably straight line.
+• The vehicles will be tested in the hallway of Coast Mountain College's Terrace Campus academic building on Thursday, June 19.

-• The vehicle that travels the most distance (perpendicular distance from the starting line) will determine the winner.
+• The vehicle that travels the greatest distance (perpendicular distance from the starting line) will determine the winner.
+The distance will be measured in meters with a trundle wheel (Measuring Wheel).

-• Contestants may do up to five trials and the trial with the greatest distance will be the one that is entered for your group.
+• Contestants may perform up to five trials and the trial with the greatest distance will be the one that is entered for your group.

 Questions and sign-up information: